Motivation for Running All Year Long (and Training for that Marathon)

 5. Make it three, four or more.

 Training with buddies is almost always better than training alone.
 In the winter, it’s safer to run with friends, especially if something happens like an injury or a slip.
 As a bonus, after your run you can go for a pint or a hot chocolate together and have a good chat about training, racing, or just life.
-The success of the Running Room clinics show that a team environment, with support from folks who are facing the same challenges as you, can help you run through the Canadian winter!
-Plus, if you are signed up for Tamarack Ottawa Race Weekend you get a discount on your Running Room clinic.
+A team environment, with support from folks who are facing the same challenges as you, can help you run through the Canadian winter!

 6. Bring in the data.